CalumDay/blog.calumday.co.uk/content/posts/2025-10-20-using-proxmox-as-a-home-server-part-iv---home-assistant-and-esphome.md

 ---
 title: Using Proxmox as a Home Server Part IV - HASS and ESPHome
-description: "This installment will focus on installing and configuring Home Assistant and ESPHome in a Fedora LXC container using docker-compose."
+description: This installment will focus on installing and configuring Home Assistant and ESPHome in a Fedora LXC container using docker-compose.
-date: 2025-10-20T20:39:51.733Z
+date: 2025-10-26T20:25:44.671Z
 preview: /media/posts/pve-rack/Drive_Cables.jpg
 draft: true
 tags:
   - Guide
   - Network
   - Projects
   - Proxmox
   - Server
   - Virtualisation
   - ZFS
   - LXC
 categories: []
 toc: true
 autonumber: true